gsileno/grasp/README.md

 # grasp
 *a Groovy parser and wrapper for Answer Set Programming (ASP)*

-At the moment grasp is just a wrapper to lparse+smodels.
+At the moment grasp is just a wrapper to `lparse+smodels`.
 In the future, it should include other ASP grounders/solvers.. and in an utopistic future, it will host a full ASP suite implemented in Groovy.